-Wrap or unwrap text in a single cell: Click the table, Control-click the cell, then select Wrap Text from the shortcut menu.
-A tick appears when wrapping is on.
+Wrap or unwrap text in a single cell: Click the table, Control-click the cell, then choose Wrap Text from the shortcut menu.
+A checkmark appears when wrapping is on.
 To unwrap text, deselect Wrap Text.

-Wrap or unwrap text for a row, column or the entire table: Select the row or column or select the table.
+Wrap or unwrap text for a row, column, or the entire table: Select the row or column, or select the table.
 In the Format sidebar, click the Table tab, then click the Style button near the top.
-Select or deselect the “Wrap text in cell” tick box.
+Select or deselect the “Wrap text in cell” checkbox.

 Clear content from a range of cells

 Remove the content but preserve the cells’ data format, text style, and cell style: Press Delete.

 Remove all data, formatting, and styling: Choose Edit > Clear All (from the Edit menu at the top of your screen).

 You can quickly fill cells, or a row or column, with the same formula, data, or a logical sequence of data—for example, a series of numbers, letters, or dates.

 Autofill one or more cells with content from adjacent cells: Select the cells with the content you want to copy, then move the pointer over a border of the selection until a yellow autofill handle (a dot) appears.
 Drag the handle over the cells where you want to add the content.

 Any data, cell format, formula, or fill associated with the selected cells is added, but comments aren’t.
 Autofilling overwrites existing data with the content you’re adding.